 This roasted chicken recipe has a Sunday afternoon feel to it and takes me back to a time when my grandmother would make sure everyone in the house had enough food to eat — along with anyone else who may have stopped by.

 Recipes that may typically take hours have been cut down to a third of the time using the Instant Pot(paid link).
 And this is done without sacrificing flavor and texture.
 It would normally take hours to make a “low and slow” dish where the meat literally falls off the bone, but if you follow this cooking method, you will achieve the same result in less time.

 How to Roast a Whole Chicken in the Instant Pot:

-The first thing you want to do is make sure your whole chicken can fit in the Instant Pot.
+The first thing you want to do is make sure your whole chicken can fit in the Instant Pot(paid link).
 There is nothing like getting your chicken prepped and you find that it’s too big.

 Allow your chicken to completely defrost (if it was in the freezer), then you can begin to remove the giblets and excess fat from the chicken cavity.
 Once the cavity is clear, dry the outside of the chicken.
 This ensures the seasoning sticks to the skin.

 Coat the entire outside chicken with the specified “external” seasonings.
 When the outside of the chicken is coated, add the “internal” seasonings and herbs to the chicken cavity.

 Before adding the whole chicken to your Instant Pot(paid link), you’ll want to brown the skin.
 Of course, you could do this inside the pot itself, but I prefer to use a cast-iron skillet.
 Add a bit of oil to your skillet and brown the skin on each side for 4 minutes.